-- 11.1.
-We have a Whistleblowing Policy which can be found on the safeguarding noticeboard outside the staff room and on Teams.
-Staff are required to familiarise themselves with this document during their induction period. - 11.2.
+11.1.
+We have a Whistleblowing Policy which can be found on the shared staff Teams area.
+Staff are required to familiarise themselves with this document during their induction period.

+11.2.
 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.